Daniel-J-S/Student-Facing-Website-PWA/src/page-content/course-details.md

 ### We will walk through this together the first time!

-* Depending on the assignment, your homework will be completed on [repl.it](https://repl.it/), [CodeSandbox](https://codesandbox.io/), [GitHub Enterprise](https://git.generalassemb.ly/), or [GitHub](https://github.com/)
-* Fill out this [Google Form](https://forms.gle/t9wWuPgrsV1jChJf8) with a link for that specific homework.
+* Fill out this [Google Form](https://forms.gle/ZiqyPsEhf7bRbh5K6) with a link for that specific homework.
 It will be the same Google Form for each homework
 * **Homework is generally due the following morning of class unless specified otherwise by your instructional team**
 * If homework is marked `incomplete`, you may be asked to re-submit it; a new timeline will be discussed how long you have to re-submit the homework